tommck/azure-functions-openapi-blogs/Article 3.md

 | Order Shipping Status | Gets the current shipping status of an order     |       ✔       |     ✔     |

 We have 2 Clients (Shopping Dept and Warehouse) that each need acccess to 2 functions.

-Since 1 of those functions is shared between the clients, we will need 3 groupings for this.
+⚠ Since 1 of those functions is shared between the clients, and you can't use more than one of the `ApiExplorerSettings` attributes per function, we will need 3 groupings for this, "Warehouse", "Shopping" and "Shared"

 ## Put Functions In Groups